In this guide

 Our verdict

-Robinhood launched in the UK in March 2024.
-We’ve tested the commission-free US stock trading app, which has no FX or platform fees, but there are drawbacks.
+Robinhood launched in the UK a few years ago and we’ve tested the commission-free US stock trading app, which has low FX fees and no platform fee, but there are limitations.

-Robinhood will make a splash with its UK offering.
-No platform fee, zero investing commissions and lack of a foreign exchange (FX) fee - all this will turn some heads.
+Robinhood has made a splash with its UK offering.
+No platform fees, zero investing commissions and a low foreign exchange (FX) fee - all this will turn some heads.

 However, for all the excellent value and features packed into the Robinhood app, there are some key drawbacks that you’ll want to know about.
 Firstly, you’re limited to US stocks and have no access to other types of investments like exchange-traded funds (ETFs).